and Lech S. Borkowski

 “Hence the present policy of our party in the village is not a continuation of the old policy, but a change from the old policy of restricting (and squeezing out) the capitalist elements of the countryside to the new policy of liquidating the kulaks as a class.”

 Expulsion of Lech Borkowski and Małgorzata Głuchowska from their jobs is an expression of Communist genocidal activities.
 The aim of earlier imprisonment in Communist concentration camps and theft of land belonging to Ostrowskis, Borkowskis and millions other families was to deprive them of independence, sustenance and means to make a living, to cause physical and social death, and subsequently to obliterate traces of the crime.
-The removal of us from our jobs by the functionaries of leninism in the Fall of 2015 was the next attack in this sequence attack on our family, whose aim was to eliminate us from the public and social life, liquidation of our independence and our social and public identity.
+The removal of us from our jobs by the functionaries of Leninism in the Fall of 2015 was the next stage of attack on our family, whose aim was to eliminate us from the public and social life, to liquidate our independence and our social and public identity.
 We were deprived of work and possibility to earn a living.

 Different variants of the same genocidal method were applied previously against Jan Czochralski, profesor expelled from the Technical University of Warsaw (Politechnika Warszawska), Aleksander Głuchowski, Wiktor Rodowicz, arrested in Zielona Góra in 1948 and imprisoned until 1956, poet Wojciech Bąk, doctor Jan Mieczysław Abramski in Maków Mazowiecki, Witold Giriat in the Institute of Physics of the Polish Academy of Sciences, Irena and Bolesław Borkowski during their life after their release from the concentration camp.
 Elimination from the social and public life, as well as falsification of identity are an integral component of the Communist genocidal policy.